flybywiresim/docs/docs/fbw-a32nx/installation.md

 ## SimBrief Airframe

-The FlyByWire Simulations SimBrief airframe with correct weights is available below.
+The FlyByWire Simulations simBrief airframe with correct weights is available below.
 This is a new airframe based on our updated flight model, and will always be kept up-to-date thanks to Navigraph's new features.

 ✈ [SimBrief Airframe Link](https://www.simbrief.com/system/dispatch.php?sharefleet=337364_1631550522735){target=new} Credits: [@sidnov](https://github.com/sidnov){target=new}